NCAR/lrose-core/docs/README_AUTOMAKE_BUILD.md

 `prefix` defaults to `/usr/local/lrose`

+### Required LINUX and gcc/g++ versions for LROSE build

+Most good, up-to date LINUX distributions should work.

+Recommended distributions are:

+  * Debian
+  * Ubuntu
+  * RedHat
+  * Centos
+  * Fedora

+LROSE expects good support for the c++11 standard.

+The gcc/g++ version should be 4.8.5 or later.

 ### Required LINUX packages for the LROSE build

 For a full LROSE build under LINUX, you need the following packages: